The New Northern Pacific Airways will have an Alaskan look

 “The livery design carefully captures the Northern Pacific brand and our affection for our Alaskan home,” explains Rob McKinney, CEO of Northern Pacific Airways.
 “The design echoes our airline’s values—elevated customer service, an esteemed point of view, and an innovative route strategy designed to connect passengers from east to west.”

 The aircraft painted is a Boeing 757-200 [tail number N627NP].
 The first in Northern Pacific Airways’ fleet will be accompanied by the same aircraft types.
-For more information, please visit https://np.com/

 Leave a Comment